Jazmin Jones

 Download Image: Web

-Their internships were made possible through a new program sponsored by the College’s Center for Enhanced Academic Experiences (CEAE), which gives Lycoming students the opportunity to participate in an internship experience at a Smithsonian facility for four weeks.
+Their internships were made possible through the College’s Center for Enhanced Academic Experiences (CEAE).
 As Smithsonian interns, de Melo, Jones, and Yang worked on individual research projects, assisted with museum events and publications, and worked closely with internship mentors to achieve desired learning goals.

 Jones, who interned with the National Museum of Natural History, researched shark-bitten bones from the Miocene and Pliocene times nearly 23 million years ago.
 Focusing her research on whether prey increased their body size over time to avoid predation, Jones read professional articles and catalogued more than 100 shark-bitten bones.